 Insurance and Medicare Issues

 I would be remiss if I didn’t mention the impact of Medicare/Medicaid coverage and insurance coding on the diagnosis and treatment of lymphatic issues.
-It’s a huge frustration for my patients, and I’m sure for yours too.=
+It’s a huge frustration for my patients, and I’m sure for yours too.

-Additionally, there is no single diagnostic code for lymphedema - it’s a tricky mix of venous patients, edema patients, and doctors who may not even consider lymphedema as a diagnosis.
+There is no single diagnostic code for lymphedema - it’s a tricky mix of venous patients, edema patients, and doctors who may not even consider lymphedema as a diagnosis.
 I often ask doctors, “How many lymphedema patients do you have?” and they can’t really answer the question.

 I encourage you to look beyond the limits of Medicare and insurance.
 Consider what is truly best for the patient and push for that approach.